super-AND/super-AND/README.md

 # Super-AND
-This repository is the Pytorch implementation of "Super-AND: A Holistic Approach to Unsupervised Embedding Learning"
+This repository is the Pytorch implementation of "A Comprehensive Approach to Unsupervised Embedding Learning based on AND Algorithm"
 * Illustration of basic architecture in Super-AND.
 <img src="./fig/basic.png">